© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 White Cross, 80m north of Poultry Farm is a scheduled monument protected by Historic England under reference 1014429.
 View the official record →

-White Cross, situated 80 metres north of Poultry Farm in Lincolnshire, is a scheduled ancient monument of uncertain dating and function.
+White Cross is a wayside cross located north of Poultry Farm in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014429.

 White Cross, 80m north of Poultry Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014429.